MSGinside/UreterStoneYolo/README.md

 # UreterStoneYOLO

 Python implementation for automated detection of ureteral stones on kidney–ureter–bladder (KUB) radiographs, using transfer learning with **YOLOv11**.

+Please refer to below official Ultralytic YOLO documentation for detailed use of the model and the package.
 **https://docs.ultralytics.com/ko/models/yolo11/**